dahlia-lib/dahlia/docs/index.rst

 What is Dahlia?
 -------------

-Camelllia is a simple text formatting package, inspired by text formatting in the game Minecraft.
+Dahlia is a simple text formatting package, inspired by text formatting in the game Minecraft.

-Text can be similar to the in the game, text can be formatting by typing a special character (``&`` for Dahlia) followed by a format code and finally the text to be formatted.
+Text is formatted in similar way to in the game.
+With Dahlia, it is formatted by typing a special character ``&`` followed by a format code and finally the text to be formatted.

 .. raw:: html